 The Boys Season 5 in the Daily LITG, 24th of November, 2024

 The Boys Season 5 topped the traffic on Bleeding Cool again yesterday.
-Welcome to Lying In The Gutters, the daily runaround.
+Welcome to Lying In The Gutters.

 The Boys Season 5 topped the traffic on Bleeding Cool again yesterday.
 Welcome to Lying In The Gutters, the daily runaround for the biggest stories the day before – as well as over the past six years.
 Founded fifteen years ago and steeped in a history of comic book industry gossip a further fifteen years before that, Bleeding Cool has become one of the longest-standing and most well-known pop culture websites around.
 The Daily Lying In The Gutters remains a long-running run around the day before and possibly the day ahead.
 You can sign up to receive it as an e-mail here.
 And maybe you just have.